yochaigal/cairn/resources/monsters/blue-dragon.md

 - Enormous, centipede-like reptilian creatures that dwells in deserts and rocky drylands.
 - Proud and vain, they often keep victims as slaves.
 The more prestigious the better.
-- **Thunder Clap**: Deals 4 STR damage against a single target.
+- **Thunderclap**: Deals 4 STR damage against a single target.
 Targets wearing metal armor take double damage.